loda-lang/loda-programs/programs/oeis/list1.md

 * [A160590](http://oeis.org/A160590) ([L26 program](A160590.asm)): Next-to-least significant digit of 2^n.
 * [A160664](http://oeis.org/A160664) ([L11 program](A160664.asm)): a(n) = a(n-1) + A000203(n), a(0)=1.
 * [A160674](http://oeis.org/A160674) ([L28 program](A160674.asm)): A bisection of A063522.
+* [A160675](http://oeis.org/A160675) ([L17 program](A160675.asm)): Duplication root: the maximal number of distinct squarefree words that a word of length n can be reduced to by iterated application of string-rewriting rules uu->u.
 * [A160749](http://oeis.org/A160749) ([L10 program](A160749.asm)): a(n) = (11*n^2 + 19*n + 10)/2.
 * [A160755](http://oeis.org/A160755) ([L07 program](A160755.asm)): Number of correct digits of the MRB constant derived from the sequence of partial sums up to m=10^n terms as defined by S[n]= Sum[(-1)^k*(k^(1/k)-1),{k,m}].
 * [A160765](http://oeis.org/A160765) ([L16 program](A160765.asm)): Expansion of (1+13*x+32*x^2+13*x^3+x^4)/(1-x)^5.